uh-dept-dashboard/uh-dept-dashboard-template/README.md

 Run `npm deploy` to build and deploy the template to the gh-pages branch of icsdept-dashboard.

-In GitHub, go to the Settings page, and make sure that
+In GitHub, go to the Settings page, and check the GitHub Pages section to see that "Source" is the root of the gh-pages branch.
+Do not specify a Jekyll theme.

 Your template dashboard should now be available (in this example) at https://icsdept.github.io/icsdept-dashboard.